Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 How can I interrupt?

-You need to complete an interruption of study form.
-Collect one from the Student Enquiry Centre on the ground floor of the Queens’ Building, Mile End campus, or from the Student Office at the Whitechapel campus.
-Alternatively, you can access the form and guidance notes online.
+You need to complete an interruption of study form - you can access the form and guidance notes online or collect one from the Student Enquiry Centre on the ground floor of the Queens’ Building, Mile End campus, or from the Student Office at the Whitechapel campus.

 You can usually interrupt your studies for up to one year initially.
 A maximum total period of two years interruption is permitted during a programme of study, with good cause.
 In very exceptional circumstances longer interruptions may be permitted.
 The minimum period of interruption is one month and interruptions must be in multiples of whole months.
 A period of interruption does not count towards the minimum or maximum period for the research studies programme.
 You can download an interruption of study form and detailed guidance notes which explain the procedures for interrupting.